zubuhealth/typeorm/docs/data-source-options.md

 -   `cache` - Enables entity result caching.
 You can also configure cache type and other cache options here.
     Read more about caching [here](caching.md).

+-   `isolateWhereStatements` - Enables where statement isolation, wrapping each where clause in brackets automatically. eg. `.where("user.firstName = :search OR user.lastName = :search")` becomes `WHERE (user.firstName = ?
+OR user.lastName = ?)` instead of `WHERE user.firstName = ?
+OR user.lastName = ?`

 ## `mysql` / `mariadb` data source options

 -   `url` - Connection url where perform connection to.
 Please note that other data source options will override parameters set from url.